spotlightpa/poor-richard/content/news/2023-10-05-SPLPRIMMOVE.md

 The April 2 bill will now head to the state Senate for consideration.

 The upper chamber is not scheduled to return to session until Oct.
 16, meaning the earliest date Shapiro could receive the bill is late October.
 The proposed April 2 primary would be less than six months away at that point.

-It is unclear how the Senate plans to address the April 2 bill.
-A spokesperson for the Senate Republican Caucus did not immediately return a request for comment.

 A spokesperson for Shapiro declined to comment on whether the governor would support the April 2 bill.